 So I’ve been ogling a few marble and gold side tables for a while now to use for styling around the studio (like this one that’s $1100!), which is obviously WAY out of my budget.
 So a few weeks ago I finally did what any other longing marble love would do, and I made a super simple DIY marble and gold side table myself.
 Hairpin legs and marble topped tables aren’t exactly a new thing, but making one that’s coffee table sized for $120 instead of $1100 is good enough reason for me to jump on the train!

 I have to say I’m pretty darn excited about how it turned out, and it’s so simple that I wish I would have made it months ago when it was first on my list. —I have a tendency of putting off what I consider “big” home decor project undertakings, but this was definitely not one them.
 You’ll also be pleased to know that I’m sharing how I make my metallic gold spray paint jobs last in high traffic areas…

-Total cost of this DIY version is $120
+The total cost of this DIY version is $120!
+Can you believe it?!